Get my dietitian’s guide to apples, including when to use certain varieties, nutritional benefits, and tips for storing and cooking.

 They’re an excellent source of fiber as well as vitamin C and antioxidants.
-As they’re mostly water, they’re also relatively low in calories.
+And as they’re mostly water, they’re also relatively low in calories.

 While often enjoyed raw, apples have many uses as they can be added to savory or sweet sauces, baked into desserts, roasted with meat or chicken dishes, sautéed for a pancake or ice cream topping, or made into ciders.

-There are over 2,500 types of apples grown in the US alone, each with their own unique flavor and texture.
-While some apples are highly versatile, others are best used either fresh or cooked down/baked.
+There are over 2,500 types of apples grown in the U.S. alone, each with their own unique flavor and texture.
+While some are highly versatile, others are best used either fresh or cooked.

-We’ll touch on four of these apples more in-depth this month, but here’s a general guide for knowing which apples to use when.
+Here’s a general guide for knowing which apple variety to use when.

 If you plan on eating apples within 2-3 days, feel free to leave them out on the counter.

-However, for longer storage, apples keep best when stored in the crisper drawer of your fridge.
+However, for longer storage, these fruits keep best when stored in the crisper drawer of your fridge.

 Depending on how fresh they were when you got them, apples can last up to a month in the fridge.
 Just make sure not to stack them as they can bruise easily.